Myth-OS/MythOS-Documentation/Declarations.md

 ## Philosophy (draft)

-1 - CHOOSE CONSCIOUS EVOLUTION: the world is in a state of potent transformation.
-This is a natural part of an evolving species in our circumstance of the human condition.
-We can participate with how we navigate this transformation.
+1 - CHOOSE CONSCIOUS EVOLUTION: our world is in a state of potent transformation.
+This change is a natural part of an evolving species becoming a super-orgamism.
+We can participate in how we navigate and guide this transformation.
 We can consciously choose how we evolve (or devolve).
-We must take responsibility for where we are going.
-Participatory epistemology.
+We must take responsibility for where we are going.  * Participatory epistemology.

 2 - CRAFT COHERENT PERSPECTIVES: there is great power in vision, perspective, in story, narrative, and myth.
 We are in a crisis of meaning (ecological and sociological crisis are rooted in this crisis of meaning).
 We lack a clear and collectively coherent vision of who we are and where we are going as a collective.
 Apply conscious evolution by first crafting a coherent collective vision.   a crisis of meaning due to an imbalance of ‘collective intelligence’ relative to acceleration and potency of evolutionary change..
 We need coherent stories of both our past and our future.
 (AQ - aquarian artifact)